KDE/breeze/README.md

 To obtain these icon themes go to System Settings->Appearance->Icons->Get New Icons... and search for "klassy".
 Then download your theme of choice to match your Button icon style and Button highlight style:
 > ![Screenshot of downloading matching Klassy system icons](screenshots/icon_download.png?raw=true "Screenshot of downloading matching Klassy system icons")

+Alternatively, the icons can be downloaded from [the icons source repository](https://github.com/paulmcauley/klassy-icons/releases) and installed via System Settings->Appearance->Icons->Install from file...

 These icons inherit the _Breeze_ icon theme, only overriding the titlebar button icons.
 To inherit a different icon theme, go to ```~/.local/share/icons/``` and edit the ```Inherits``` line in your ```index.theme``` file.